deesclouds/one-tech-scholarship-program/javascript/conditionals/README.md

 # Conditionals

+Learn how to add logic to our JavaScript programs using conditional statements.

 We Write Code to Solve Problems:

 When we writing code, we break down problems into steps that are executed by a computer.